New feature alert!

 Contact: If these fields are left blank and the related Payment Method's

-Contactfields have a value, they will automatically populate onto the Payment Schedule.
+Contactfields have a value, they will automatically populate onto the Payment Schedule and associated Transactions.

 Schedule Status: "Draft" and "Generate" need to be set manually (or defaulted).
 The rest of the picklist values are set automatically based on the status of related Transactions.
 To generate the Transactions for your Payment Schedule, the